claudioth/obstally/README.md

 ## Features
 * configuration by real XML, not depenting on tag ordering
-* LEDs status can be configurted in dependence of scenes and/or sources
+* LEDs status can be configured in dependence of scenes and/or sources
 * support unlimited amount of scene and sources
 * after startup LEDs will proactive be set conforming actual OBS status (will not wait for first switch/preview event)